Skip to main content

 Does Catalina handle dietary restrictions?

-Catalina's 29-year track record as a family-run venue suggests a service-focused operation, and restaurants at this level in Sydney routinely accommodate dietary requirements when flagged at booking.
+Catalina's 29-year track record as a family-run venue suggests a service-focused operation, restaurants at this level in Sydney routinely accommodate dietary requirements when flagged at booking.
 Note any restrictions clearly when you reserve, rather than raising them on the night.

 Is Catalina good for solo dining?